Topper Returns: Plot

 After leaving her father, Ann and Gail are to be shown upstairs to their rooms.
 Gail is waiting on the stairs, and as Ann crosses the main hall, a giant chandelier breaks loose from the ceiling.
 Ann escapes harm because Gail screams in time for Ann to stop and just barely be missed by the chandelier.
-The girls continue on to their rooms.
-The first room is Gail's and it is decorated in an Oriental motif.
+The girls continue to their rooms.
+The first room is Gail's, decorated in an Oriental motif.
 Gail is unimpressed, as they have just returned from living in the East.
-Ann is then taken to her bedroom which is spectacularly decorated.
-Gail discovers the rooms are adjoining, and she makes such a fuss about how beautiful the room is that Ann insists that they trade, so Gail sleeps in what was supposed to be Ann's room.
+Ann is then taken to her bedroom, which is spectacularly decorated.
+Gail discovers the rooms are adjoining.
+She makes such a fuss about how beautiful the room is that Ann insists that they trade, so Gail sleeps in what was supposed to be Ann's room.

 In the middle of the night, a secret panel opens in the bedroom and the masked figure dressed all in black enters the bedroom and opens the windows.
 Gail is knifed to death as she gets up to shut the window, having been mistaken for Ann.

 Gail's ghost separates from her body.
 Ghost-Gail walks out the window and goes down the road to the Topper's house to find someone who can help solve her murder.
 She finds Topper and convinces him to come to the Carrington mansion by threatening to create a scandal with his suspicious wife if he doesn't.
 Topper calls Eddie the chauffeur to get the car ready.
-Eddie grumbles and protests, but he does drive Topper back to mansion.
+Eddie grumbles and protests, but he drives Topper back to mansion.
 Eddie is unaware of the ghost and experiences a number of puzzles as doors open and shut, cushions depress, voices are heard, footprints appear on the snowy walkways, and so on.
-Eventually he gets so scared that he runs away and drives back to the Toppers' house and starts packing to leave.
-Mrs. Topper finds him and asks where Cosmo is, and then demands to be driven to the house next door to find him.
-Eddie says he's had it and wants to go back to work for his former employer, Mr. Benny, but Mrs. Topper bullies him into driving her and Emily the maid to the Carringtons'.
+Eventually, he gets so scared that he runs away, drives back to the Toppers' house, and starts packing to leave.
+Mrs. Topper finds him and asks where Cosmo is, then demands to be driven to the house next door to find him.
+Eddie says he's had it and wants to go back to his former employer, Mr. Benny, but Mrs. Topper bullies him into driving her and Emily the maid to the Carringtons'.

 Meantime, Topper, with the guidance of Ghost-Gail, finds the dead body of Gail, and goes downstairs to phone the police, but the phone doesn't work.
 Dr. Jeris, armed with a pistol, and the three staff members discover him, surround him, and keep him confined.
 He insists on going up to the bedroom to show them the body, but when they arrive, Gail's body is gone.
 The doctor and Mr. Carrington treat him as a lunatic.
 When Ann comes into the room, Topper tries to explain, but the housekeeper finds a note that Gail apparently wrote, saying she has left.